OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 #### Overview

 Manufacturers want to provide device users an aesthetically pleasing effect when an application is entered or exited, hence they introduced the concept of saving a screenshot when the application goes into the background.
-This feature could potentially pose a security risk for an application, as the screenshot containing sensitive information (e.g. a screenshot of an email or corporate documents) is written to local storage, from which it may be recovered either by a rogue application on a jailbroken device, or by someone who steals the device.
+This feature could potentially pose a security risk for an application.
+Sensitive data could be exposed if a user deliberately takes a screenshot of the application while sensitive data is displayed, or in the case of a malicious application running on the device, that is able to continuously capture the screen.
+This information is written to local storage, from which it may be recovered either by a rogue application on a jailbroken device, or by someone who steals the device.

+For example, capturing a screenshot of a banking application running on the device may reveal information about the user account, his credit, transactions and so on.

 #### Static Analysis